¡Seguimos de Cyberdays! Hasta 40% OFF + 3 cuotas sin interés con MP Ver más

 Historicizing Modernists: Approaches to 'Archivalism' (en Inglés)

-Feldman, Matthew ; Svendsen, Anna ; Tonning, Erik (Autor) · Bloomsbury Publishing PLC · Tapa Blanda
+Feldman, Matthew ; Svendsen, Anna ; Tonning, Erik (Autor) · Bloomsbury Publishing · Tapa Blanda

 Historicizing Modernists: Approaches to 'Archivalism' (en Inglés) - Feldman, Matthew ; Svendsen, Anna ; Tonning, Erik